snti/fury_andesui-android/demoapp/src/main/res/raw/andesui_demoapp_changelog.md

 # v2.3.0
 ## Changed
 - Minor UX improvements in the Andes App.
-- Minor errors in textfield.
+- Minor improvements in textfield.
-- Minor errors in textarea.
+- Minor improvements in textarea.

 ## Fixed
 - The format property is added to the resources of the attrs.xml file, so that it can be compiled with AGP 3.6 and gradle 5 + androidx.